I sort of fell into fiber art.

 Basketry, a 3-D form of weaving, started as a way to get to know some local guild members without having to know much about weaving.
 It was also a means to weave during the day while my young brood was active since the loom was in the basement and the boys never seemed to be there.

-Basketry took precedence over most of my fiber work for the majority of the past thirty-eight years.
+Basketry took precedence over most of my fiber work for the majority of the past forty years.
 Related to, but not actual fiber (unless you count all the paper I have printed!), is the conference work I have engaged in since 1993.

 Volunteering has also played a large part in my life, as I stay involved with local/regional/national weaving and basketry guilds as well as community activities.

 Hand-in-hand with an extremely supportive husband, my earlier experience in being a track mom came in handy as my husband and I watched our three adult sons race out into the world on their own – bringing back lovely women to join the family.
-Lively and curious grandchildren are now adding a new element to family life.
+Lively and curious grandchildren are now adding a wonderful new element to family life.

-Currently, surface design work via mud cloth, contact/compost/rust dyeing and scrumbling, plus bookmaking, papermaking and clothing design are jockeying with basketry for prime importance.
-Who knows what will end up being the focus for the next thirty-some years?!?
+Currently, surface design work via mud cloth, contact/compost/rust dyeing and stitching, plus bookmaking, papermaking and sewing/clothing design have overtaken basketry’s prime spot.
+Who knows what will end up being the focus for the next forty years?!?